 GDPR and Canadian Business: Be prepared

-Europe is ready to implement perhaps the world’s most stringent privacy regulations next May.
+Europe is ready to implement perhaps the world’s most stringent privacy regulations.
 It will have wide-reaching impact on Canadian firms, too

 By: Dan Finerty, Pre-sales specialist, Data Management, SAS Canada and Mike Luke, Solution Executive, SAS Canada

-As business becomes ever-more an international concern, Canadian business has many issues to keep abreast of—mores of social interaction, foreign business practices, and, perhaps most significantly, bodies of legislation and regulation that govern the conduct of commerce.
+As business becomes ever-more an international concern, Canadian business has many issues to keep abreast of—social interactions, foreign business practices, and, perhaps most significantly, bodies of legislation and regulation that govern the conduct of commerce.
 Running afoul of the latter can be an expensive proposition, both in terms of monetary cost and reputational cost.

 Europe has long been the vanguard of privacy protection for its citizens.
 In 1978, France passed the Data Protection and Liberties Act, providing for a fine of about $5,000 (CDN) and a jail term of up to six months for any person, company or government agency receiving or processing personal information without consent.
 Germany enshrined the right of informational self-determination—the right of the individual to control the fate of his or her private data—in its constitution.
 Convention 108, signed into law by the member states of the European Union (EU) in 1981, became the first international policy outlining the principles of privacy and data protection.